stevecj/pyurll/README.md

 The path to the resource to retrieve from the Netloc, including the Query Part if applicable.

-In other contexts, a Full Path often simply referred to as a Path.
+In other contexts, a Full Path is often simply referred to as a Path.

 ### Scheme Part and Scheme
 The Scheme Part is the part of the URL that specifies the URI scheme.
 When present in a URL, it is at the beginning, and it ends with "://".

 The scheme is the actual name of the scheme that precedes the "://".